Updated in 2023

 For more product design resources, check out this article.

 How does HackDesign compare to Pathrise?

-HackDesign is an online educational resource, with lessons for people who are interested in learning a completely new tool or skill or furthering their knowledge.
+HackDesign is an online educational resource with lessons for people who are interested in learning a completely new tool or skill or furthering their knowledge.
 At Pathrise, job-seekers in our program should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.

-All of our workshops and sessions at Pathrise are live, as well as recorded, so that job-seekers in our program can review them afterwards and continue learning.
+All of our sessions at Pathrise are live, as well as recorded, so that job-seekers in our program can review them afterwards and continue learning.
 Our program is flexible and personalized to work on the specific skills that people struggle with the most.